compass adjuster australia

 Yes, you can check for error in your compass by aligning the vessel on known headings (leads and distant bearings) and noting the compass reading.
 The CompassAdjuster Pelorus allows for all the headings to be easily checked.
 Visit the DIY page for instructions and to download the pelorus card that is glued to a CD disc.

-How often does your compass need to be swung?
+How often does my compass need to be swung?

 How much does it cost to have my compass adjusted?

 The cost to have a compass adjusted varies depending mainly on your vessel's location.
 Compass Adjuster - Australia seeks to reduce the per vessel cost of the adjuster's travel by planning and identifying opportunities.
-Typical costs lie between $200 and $300.
-Compass Adjuster - Australia will advise you of the anticipated fee before confirming an adjustment booking.
+Typical costs for small craft in SE Queensland and SE Victoria lie between $250 and $500.
+Compass Adjuster - Australia will quote a fixed fee before confirming an adjustment booking.
+On attending the vessel, the master will be requested to sign an Engagement & Indemnity form.
+It should be noted that adjusters listed on the Adjusters' page are independent operators who will have their own fee structures and practices.